-Heaney’s attention is fixed on a particular crater (one called /’Pitiscus’ at eye Ievel); it generates the involuntary memory of the moment a life-phase ended: the last night /In Donegal.
+Heaney’s attention is fixed on a particular crater (one called /’Pitiscus’ at eye Ievel); it generates the involuntary memory of final moments in a distant lost domain called Gaeltacht (last night in Donegal).

 The pristine purity of the crater’s Latin derivation (see below) was reflected in the moon’s presence: Heaney’s sharp shadow cast Neat upon the whitewash / From her bony shine; darkness made luminous: The cobbles of the yard/ Lit pale as eggs.
 The allusion to eggs, of symbolic significance in Servant Boy, Somnambulist and Bye Child, introduces in turn images of Irish subjugation, personal guilt and aberrant Irish behaviours, issues that whirl around in Heaney’s subconscious and contribute to the current tristia of a poet in exile.

 Heaney sums up the carefree schedule prior to that last evening in western Ireland (Summer had been a free fall) and the final curtain of impending departure: The empty amphitheatre / Of the west.